linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/A Primer on Currency Derivatives Original.md

 Since the futures contract is settled on a daily basis rather than when the contract matures, default risk is reduced.
 If the losing party defaults, the winning party's losses are limited to that day's profits.
 Default risk is also reduced because each side in the futures contract is required to post a performance bond

 called "margin."
 When the futures contract is settled at the end of the day, the losing party must transfer the profit from his margin account to the margin account of the winning party.
-If the losing party's margin consequently falls below

-a threshold level, the losing party must restore the margin account or have the contract terminated.2
+If the losing party's margin consequently falls below a threshold level, the losing party must restore the margin account or have the contract terminated.2

 Futures contracts, unlike forward contracts, are traded on organized exchanges.
 The exchange specifies the features of the contract, such as the quantity of foreign exchange and the time and manner of delivery of the foreign exchange, and makes rules governing the market participants.
 In the United States, foreign currency futures contracts are traded at the International Money Market of the Chicago Mercantile Exchange.
 (See Two Exchanges.)

-How would the company in our example

-2The discussion has been simplified for expository purposes.
+How would the company in our example2 use a futures contract?
+The discussion has been simplified for expository purposes.
 The winning and losing parties do not directly transfer funds to each other, but rather use a clearing corporation as an intermediary.
 The clearing corporation also guarantees both sides of the contract against default.
 For more institutional detail regarding currency futures markets, see Grabbe (1991).

 ## Two Exchanges